-Apart from its cool climate and the presence of towering pine trees, Baguio has established its reputation as a premier destination for cut flowers.
-In fact, the city celebrates the blooming of highland flowers in the annual Flower Festival or Panagbenga.
+Apart from its cool climate and the presence of towering pine trees, Baguio has established a reputation as the premier destination for cut flowers.
+In fact, the city celebrates the blooming of highland flowers at the annual Flower Festival or Panagbenga.

 Now, if you are planning to visit Baguio in February and to take home with you a living, breathing piece of the city then, do not forget to drop by the Baguio City Orchidarium.

-As its name implies, the Orchidarium is the perfect place to see and purchase vibrantly-colored orchids.
-The price of these exotic plants range from Php500 to Php2500 – depending on the age, size and rarity of the breed you wish to buy.
+As quite obvious from its name, the Orchidarium is the perfect place to see and purchase vibrantly-colored orchids and blooms of all kinds.
+The price of exotic plants range from Php500 to Php2500 – depending on the age, size and rarity of the breed you wish to buy.

-Shown here is the White Cymbidium Orchid.
-Cymbidium or boat orchid is a favorite among orchid lovers and floral stylists.
-It got its name from the Greek word kumbos which means ‘hole’ or ‘cavity’ referring to the shape of the base petals.
+The Cymbidium or boat orchid is a favorite among orchid lovers and floral stylists.
+It is one of the most popular blooms in the Orchidarium.
+The plant got its name from the Greek word kumbos which means ‘hole’ or ‘cavity’ referring to the shape of the base petals.
 There are are about 40 species of Cymbidium and thousands of hybrids in diverse range of patterns and colors (white, cream, yellow, pink, red brown, and green).